 According to the greatest investors of all time, the best value investing books are Margin of Safety, The Most Important Thing Illuminated, The Intelligent Investor, and The Aggressive Conservative Investor.

-As an active investor and certified market analyst for over 20 years, I have significantly invested in my learning library.
 I have personally read all of the books on this list.
-I rank them in order of how valuable the content is to build a great portfolio of Warren Buffett-style value stocks.
+I rank them in order of how valuable their content is for building a great portfolio of Warren Buffett-style value stocks.

 The Best Investing Books of All Time